 Today, Catskills breweries and restaurateurs are creating culinary connections between farm and fork, heritage and hearth, for new generations.
-Here, diners are free to linger over a meal, sip a beer made by hand less than 10 miles away, or savor a glass of wine made from hardy, New York grapes.
+Here, diners are free to linger over a meal, sip a beer made by hand less than 10 miles away, or grab something quick and delicious from one of our seasonal food trucks.

 Restaurants such as The New York Restaurant are infusing the Catskill restaurant scene with a new breed of culinarian – one that cares not only about ingredients and recipes, but about taking the choices of urban dining and expanding the options of Main Street.